xxlya/COS598D_Assignment1/README.md

 # Network Pruning
 ### Assignment 1 for COS598D: System and Machine Learning

 In this assignment, you are required to evaluate three advanced neural network pruning methods, including SNIP [1], GraSP [2] and SynFlow [3], and compare with two baseline pruning methods,including random pruning and magnitude-based pruning.
 In `example/singleshot.py`, we provide an example to do singleshot global pruning without iterative training.
 In `example/multishot.py`, we provde an example to do multi-shot iterative training.
-This assignment focuses on the pruning protocal in `example/singleshot.py`.
+This assignment focuses on the pruning protocol in `example/singleshot.py`.
 Your are going to explore various pruning methods on differnt hyperparameters and network architectures.

 ***References***